mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

   - homelab
 ---

-Six years ago, I built my [first home server](/building-a-vm-homelab-2017/).
+Seven years ago, I built my [first home server](/building-a-vm-homelab-2017/).
 It made a huge difference to my software development workflow, so over the years, I've gotten more into the homelab scene and added custom-built storage server, a dedicated firewall, and more advanced switches.

 My wife has pointed out that I never clean certain parts of my office because of all the wires.
 I thought, "What?
-No, this is a normal amount of wires."
+This is a normal amount of wires."
 But then I started looking at them and realized it was kind of a lot of wires...

 {{<gallery caption="My office, upon closer inspection, kind of had a lot of wires">}}
 {{<img src="office-wires-1.webp" max-width="300px" alt="Photo of lots of wires in my office">}}